Dorothy Brett: Early life in London

 Dorothy Brett and her sister had extremely sheltered childhoods.
 Their father, Reginald Baliol Brett (from 1899 Viscount Esher), was a Liberal Party politician who became influential at the court of Queen Victoria at Windsor Castle, where the girls attended dancing classes with Princess Beatrice's children, overseen by the Queen.
+Their mother Eleanor was the daughter of Sylvain Van de Weyer and granddaughter of Joshua Bates; their paternal grandmother was French.
 The family lived near Windsor and had homes in London and at Callander in Perthshire, Scotland, where Dorothy spent days fishing in the River Teith and nearby Loch Lubnaig.

 Dorothy recounted in later life that a friend of her father attempted to sexually assault her when aged about 14–15, an experience to which she attributed her later fear and distrust of men.

 However, as noted by a New Mexico historian, a childhood experience may have influenced her decision to see the American West: "In her childhood, the girl attended the touring Buffalo Bill's Wild West Show.
 She was thrilled to view a stagecoach chased around the arena by an Indian war party dressed in feathered head gear.
 Her fascination with American Indians, beginning that day, never left her."

 In 1910 Dorothy enrolled at the Slade School of Art where she studied until 1916, and began to be known by her surname only.
 Along with other female art students, especially Dora Carrington and Barbara Hiles, she had her hair cut short (for the time) in a style that led Virginia Woolf to call them 'cropheads'.
 Through fellow student Mark Gertler, she met Lady Ottoline Morrell and began mixing in an artistic and literary circle that included Clive Bell, Bertrand Russell, D. H. Lawrence, Virginia Woolf, Augustus John, Aldous Huxley, Gilbert Cannan, and George Bernard Shaw.
 Her sister Sylvia became Ranee of Sarawak.
 During this period, Dorothy became severely deaf, causing difficulty in communication that lasted the rest of her life; she used an ear trumpet and, later, hearing aids.

 After visiting Taos for the first time in 1923 at the invitation of Mabel Dodge Luhan and then returning to London, D. H. Lawrence held a dinner party at the Cafe Royal (which he called "The Last Supper").
-There he tried to recruit friends to move to Taos in order "to create a utopian society he called 'Rananim'", an idea he had first proposed in a letter of 3 January 1915.
+There he tried to recruit friends to move to Taos in order "to create a utopian society he called 'Rananim, an idea he had first proposed in a letter of 3 January 1915.
 While almost all who attended had "agreed to follow Lawrence to New Mexico ... when it came to the actual packing for departure, there was only one recruit — the Honorable Dorothy Brett."